 Ocean, climate change and Christianity talk

-Oceans are the reservoir that absorbs over 90% of the heat accumulated through global warming.
-The current state of the oceans provides insights into the effects of climate change over the next century when the average global temperature may rise by 1.5 or 2degrees Celsius.
+Because of the high thermal capacity of water, the oceans have absorbed over 90% of all the excess heat accumulated through global warming.
+This enormous reservoir of heat and moisture will modify our climate over a long period of time.
+The current state of the oceans provides insights into climate change over the next half-century, when the average global temperature will probably rise by 1.5 or 2degreesabove pre-industrial levels.

 Further information is available on the websites